August 21, 2023Review Recipe

 - Bring 4 cups of water to a boil.

-- Remove water from heat, add tea bag, and steep for 5 minutes.
+- Remove water from the heat, add the tea bag, and steep for 5 minutes.

-- Pour tea into a 2-quart pitcher.
+- Pour the tea into a 2-quart pitcher.
 Set aside.

-- Add pureed peaches and return to a low boil.
-Remove from heat.
-Let cool.
+- Add the pureed peaches and return to a low boil.
+Remove from the heat and let cool.

 Peach Iced Tea

-- Add syrup to the peach tea, taste-testing as you go until it reaches desired sweetness.
+- Add the syrup to the peach tea, taste-testing as you go until it reaches the desired sweetness.

 - To serve, divide the frozen peaches between 4 glasses, add ice, and pour tea over the peaches and ice.

 - Store any unused peach syrup in the refrigerator.

 - Adding 1 to 2 cups of syrup to the 4 cups, or 1 quart, of tea yields a pleasantly sweet range, depending upon your taste.
 Should you wish to add the syrup to a single serving of 8 ounces of tea, add 1⁄4 to 1⁄2 cup of the syrup.